yycho0108/RoboND-Rover-Project/writeup.md

 Camera Image                                  |  Warped Image (Mine)          | Warped Image (Provided) :--------------------------------------------:|:-----------------------------:|:-----------------------------:
 ![a](./calibration_images/example_grid1.jpg)  |  ![b](./figures/warp_bad.png) | ![c](./figures/warp_good.png)

-After some experimentation, it appeared that the numbers provided by the lecture seemed to yield a more accurate projection, so I reused the values in all subsequent experiments.

 To put this in context, the following are the warp parameters in each of these cases: